Rs. 9 lakh Loan

 Getting a Rs.
 9 lakh loan against securities is more straightforward than most other loan types.
 Since you're pledging your existing financial assets as collateral, your eligibility is primarily determined by the value and type of those investments.
 Here’s what you need to qualify:

-• Investment ownership: You should hold the securities—mutual funds, shares, bonds, or insurance policies in your own name.
-Joint holders may need NOCs or specific declarations.
+• Investment ownership: Securities (mutual funds, shares, bonds, or insurance policies) must be held in your name.
+Joint holders may require NOCs or declarations.

 You don’t need a high salary or perfect credit score.
 If you own investments, you can avail a loan against securities.
 Apply now